David Pocock: Stints with the Force and Brumbies (Super Rugby)

 In 2010, Pocock became the first choice openside flanker for the Wallabies.
 He won the John Eales Medal in 2010 – the highest honour in Australian Rugby.
 Pocock was recognised at an international level after being nominated alongside five other players for 2010 IRB Player of the Year, an award given to the best player in world rugby.
 In addition he was recognised with the Australia's Choice Wallaby of the Year and awarded the Rugby Union Players Association (RUPA) Medal of Excellence.

 In both 2010 and 2011, Pocock was a finalist for the IRB International Player of the Year.

 Pocock took over the Wallabies captaincy during the 2012 midseason test series when regular captain James Horwill was injured.

 At the conclusion of the 2012 Super Rugby season, he left the Western Force to join the ACT Brumbies.

 In 2013, he underwent a knee reconstruction, and Michael Hooper became the Wallabies first choice number 7.

 In 2014, in the course of his third game back after knee reconstruction, he damaged his anterior cruciate ligament (ACL) and had another knee reconstruction in late March 2014.

 On 15 January 2015, Pocock and teammate Nic White were appointed vice-captains of the Brumbies for the 2015 Super Rugby season.

 He played in all three games during the 2015 Rugby Championship, Australia won all those games and won the trophy for the first time since the 2011 Tri Nations Series.

-On 23 September 2015, Pocock scored two tries in Australia's opening game of the 2015 Rugby World Cup, a 28–13 win against Fiji at the Millennium Stadium, as well as also scoring a try in a defeat to the 2015 Rugby World Cup Final the New Zealand All Blacks.
+On 23 September 2015, Pocock scored two tries in Australia's opening game of the 2015 Rugby World Cup, a 28–13 win against Fiji at the Millennium Stadium, as well as also scoring a try in a defeat to the 2015 Rugby World Cup final the New Zealand All Blacks.

+Stint with Panasonic Wild Knights (Top League)

 Pocock signed a three-year deal with the Panasonic Wild Knights of Japan's Top League in May 2016.
 The deal, agreed on in negotiations that also involved the Australian Rugby Union (now Rugby Australia), was structured to make him eligible to play for Australia in the 2019 Rugby World Cup.
 He played the 2016–17 Japanese season with the Wild Knights; once that season ended in January 2017, he took a sabbatical from all rugby until the start of the Wild Knights' 2017–18 season.
 Immediately after the end of that season, he returned to Australia to play for the Brumbies in the 2018 and 2019 Super Rugby seasons, skipping the 2018–19 Japanese season.
-On 6 September 2019, Pocock announced his international retirement after the 2019 World Cup in Japan, where he will then complete his Japanese contract in 2019–20.
+On 6 September 2019, Pocock announced his international retirement after the 2019 World Cup in Japan, where he would then complete his Japanese contract in 2019–20.

-On 23 October 2020 Pocock announced his retirement from all forms of rugby to focus on conservation efforts.

-Post-rugby career
+Activism during rugby career

-In 2021 Pocock graduated with a Master of Sustainable Agriculture from Charles Sturt University which he began in 2013 while playing Rugby.